nikslab/niks-mailerlite/README.md

 B: If using own local environment (requires MySQL server, PHP, and nginx or Apache)

-3. Create database `niks-mailerlite` on local MySQL
+3. Create database `niks_mailerlite` on local MySQL
-4. Create a user/password with access to `niks-mailerlite`
+4. Create a user/password with access to `niks_mailerlite` database
-5. Import database structure in from `db/database.sql` with something like `mysql -uuser -p < db/database.sql` (adjust as needed)
+5. Import database structure in from `db/database.sql` with something like `mysql -uuser -p niks_mailerlite < db/database.sql` (adjust as needed)
 6. Edit `.env` as needed.
 Root password can be ignored in this case
 7. Point your web server (Apache or nginx) to src directory